This installation was created for the SustainAbility Art project.

 Monitoring air quality

 Using the air quality monitoring system maintained by Amsterdam’s public health service, the GGD, the Amsterdam city council is able to keep an eye on the air quality in the city.
 This system is made up of 12 monitoring stations that monitor the air quality 24 hours a day, 365 days of the year.
-One of the stations on the Stadhouderskade has provided a reading of 42.4 micrograms of nitrogen dioxide per m3, while according to the WHO and EU regulations the maximum should not exceed 40 micrograms per m3.
+One of the stations on the Stadhouderskade had in 2019 even provided a reading of 42.4 micrograms of nitrogen dioxide per m3, while according to the WHO and EU regulations the maximum should not exceed 40 micrograms per m3.
 There is also a national monitoring system that is maintained by the RIVM (National Institute for Public Health and the Environment).

 Links (most of them in Dutch):